skoolkid/skoolkit/sphinx/source/whatis.rst

 * use :ref:`skool2ctl.py` to convert a disassembly back into a control file (with annotations retained)
 * use :ref:`skool2bin.py` to convert a disassembly into a raw memory file
-* use :ref:`tap2sna.py` to convert a TAP or TZX file into a 'pristine' Z80 snapshot
+* use :ref:`tap2sna.py` to convert a TAP or TZX file into a 'pristine' Z80 or SZX snapshot
 * use :ref:`snapinfo.py` to analyse a snapshot or raw memory file and list the BASIC program it contains, show register values, produce a call graph, find tile graphic data, find text, or find sequences of arbitrary byte values